-New patient special $159 (exam, x-rays, and regular cleaning included)
+New patient special without dental insurance $159 (exam, x-rays, & regular cleaning)

 It is recommended to visit the dentist twice a year for cleanings and exams.
 To help avoid dental issues down the road such as tooth decay and gum problems.
 These issues seem minor at first, but can lead to more serious problems if the are not addressed early.

 X-rays are a great diagnostic tool that help your dentist see any damage or disease that is not visible to the naked eye.
 They help dentist see the condition of your teeth and also its root and jaw placement.